AndersonPech/OpenGL_2D/JUSTIFICATION.md

 shader1, shader2, shader3 glsl files.
 main.hpp header file for declaration of structs.
-In render loop GL_BLEND is used to make the rectangle transparent for the x wing.
+In render loop GL_BLEND is used to make the rectangle transparent for the x wing. onkeypressed function in main.cpp used to take user input for the x wing's movement.
+Circle object rotates by using sin(glfwgettime).
+A variable called scaler_zoom is incremented within the render loop to gradually increase the scale for the stars.
+The render loop also resets the scaler_zoom variable after 15 seconds to reset the scale for the stars.

 ## Section 4: Use of Textures